-I found it quite hard to find a really delicious muesli or granola that was completely gluten free and not full weird corn flakey things and added sugar, so I started making my own.
-I found that buckwheat groats are a really good oat substitute especially for a granola style muesli.
-As well as being completely gluten free, buckwheat is packed full of plant protein and dietary fibre.
-I usually add whatever nuts I have in the cupboard, always almonds and often brazil nuts and pecans.
-Pumpkin seeds and whole flaxseed (aka linseed) are also great protein and fibre sources, and add to the granola crunch.
-For flavour I add cinnamon, ginger, coconut and vanilla powder and combine it all together with a little pure maple syrup.
-After cooking I also usually throw in some kind of antioxidant rich super fruits like dried cherries, blueberries and cranberries (sugar free if you can get them).
+Buckwheat groats are a great oat substitute, especially for a granola style muesli.
+They’re completely gluten free and are packed full of plant protein and dietary fibre.
+From there I’ll usually add whatever nuts I have in the pantry, such as almonds, brazils and pecans.
+Pumpkin seeds and whole flaxseed are great protein and fibre sources, and add to the granola crunch.
+For flavour I use ground cinnamon, ginger, coconut and vanilla powder, with a little pure maple syrup for sweetness although this can be left out.
+After baking I’ll throw in some dried fruits like cherries, blueberries and cranberries (ideally sugar free if you can find them).

 This granola is super easy to make, the hardest part is waiting for it to come out of the oven as it smells so good!
-Stored in an airtight container this granola will last for weeks, however you will probably eat it way before then.
+When stored in an airtight container this granola will last for weeks, however, you’ll probably eat it way before then!
 It’s also great as a snack eaten straight from the jar or sprinkled over the top of a smoothie bowl or chia pudding.
+Enjoy!

 Cinnamon and Maple Buckwheat Granola

 2 cups of buckwheat groats, soaked 2-4 hours

 1 cup raw almonds (dried & activated if you have time – see note below)

 1tsp ground cinnamon

 1/4 cup pure maple syrup (see note below)

 100g dried super fruits such as cherries, cranberries & blueberries